“Forgotten Hollywood”- Memorial Day prayers…

 Manny P. here…

-Thanks to Teena and Russ Silberman, and their company – Embroidery Wizards – reasonably priced ball caps and a variety of shirts customizing the Forgotten Hollywood Forgotten History logo are now available for sale!
+Thanks to Teena and Russ Silberman, and their own company – Embroidery Wizards – reasonably priced ball caps and a variety of shirts customizing the Forgotten Hollywood Forgotten History logo are now available for sale!
 As you might expect, they carry all sizes and colors to choose from.
 They debuted these wearable items at the recent Orange County Screenwriters Association event which took place over the weekend.
 As you know, stitching on clothes obviously has a longer shelf life than simple silk-screening.

 EW_Artwork